 Experience Montclair State

 Video Viewbook and Interactive Campus Map – Soar like a Red Hawk and immerse yourself in Montclair State’s beautiful campus through our new Video Viewbook and Interactive Campus Map!
 See why Montclair State is the right school for you as you learn about our academic programs, the value of a Montclair State education, and Red Hawk Life.

 Virtual Campus Experience – Want some company during your virtual tour?
 Join us for a Student Ambassador-led Virtual Campus Experience!
 Using our interactive map, your Student Ambassador will help you picture yourself at Montclair State, show you our state-of-the-art buildings and answer your questions!

-Our Freshmen and Transfer Admissions Counselors, and staff from our Disability Resource Center are available for telecounseling sessions via phone, online chat, or web conference!
+Our Freshmen and Transfer Admissions Counselors are available for telecounseling sessions via phone, online chat, or web conference!
 When you sign up, you’ll select your preferred date and time and provide a brief description of what you’d like to discuss to ensure our staff is prepared to help you and your family.
 Register for a telecounseling session below:

 Webinars and Information Sessions

 Our Undergraduate Admissions and Financial Aid teams are hosting webinars for various topics including your Accepted Student Checklist, Information Sessions for Prospective Freshmen, Financial Aid and Student Accounts, and more.
 We’re constantly adding new dates and topics.